SquareGPS/navixy-api/docs/general/get-involved.md

 1. Install [Python 3](https://www.python.org/downloads/).
 1. Install [Git client](https://git-scm.com/downloads).
-1. Install IDE, for example [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community edition would be enough).
+1. Install an IDE, for example [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community edition would be enough).
 1. Create a fork [of the repository]({{ config.repo_url }}) and cloning it to local project.
    In IDEA: `File` -> `New` -> `Project from version control`;
 1. Install [mkdocs-material](https://squidfunk.github.io/mkdocs-material) and other dependencies.
 In console: